-January 1, 2020 Recognized in income statement Recognized in other comprehensive income December 31, 2020 Recognized in income statement Recognized in other comprehensive income December 31, 2021 Others \$ 754 754 4 758
+Recognized Recognized in other Recognized Recognized in other 1ary 1, 021 in income statement comprehensive income December 31, 2021 in income statement comprehensive income December 31, 2022 Others \$ 754 4 758 16 774

 C. Combined corporate income tax returns

 The following is the reconciliation from the Company's current income tax expense, deferred income tax expense (benefit), deferred income tax assets, net, and payables to related parties under IAS 12 "Income Taxes" to the combined corporate tax returns.
 The related balances were computed for filing the final corporate income tax returns, with the Company being the taxpayer: